Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 ## {{site.TITLE_SSDLC_SECOP_HARDENING}}

-Systems (e.g., web servers, application servers, container platforms, content management systems, cloud platforms, or other runtime environments) MUST be hardened according to common best practices before being used in a production stage.
+Systems (e.g., web servers, application servers, container platforms, content management systems, cloud platforms, or other runtime environments) MUST be hardened according to common best practices before being used in a production or pre-production environment.

 This includes:
 - A hardened OS (e.g. using a hardened base image, see below)